Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological Lifshitz transitions: Cluster Hamiltonians

 where $\mathbf{r}_j$ denotes the vector position of site $j$ relative to the center of the cluster $X$, and the sum runs over all sites within cluster $X$ that belong to the sublattice $\mu$.
 Note that the dimension of vectors $\mathbf{S}^\alpha(\mathbf{q})$ and $\mathbf{L}_X^\alpha(\mathbf{q})$ is $n_s$, where each component corresponds to a different sublattice $\mu\in\{1,..,n_s\}$.\\

-From now on, we shall work within the Luttinger-Tisza approximation (LTA) \cite{LT1,LT2,kaplan_2007}, where the spin length constraint is only enforced on average over the entire system, $\sum_i |\mathbf{S}_i|=N$ with $N$ the total number of spins.
+From now on, we shall work within the Luttinger-Tisza approximation (LTA) \cite{LT1, LT2, kaplan_2007_LTA}, where the spin length constraint is only enforced on average over the entire system, $\sum_i |\mathbf{S}_i|=N$ with $N$ the total number of spins, which are known to be suitable for cluster-system classical spin liquids, see Appendix \ref{Appendix:LTA}.
 A known limitation of the LTA is that it cannot always properly account for thermal order by disorder \cite{villain1980,Chalker1992}, i.e. when thermal fluctuations entropically lift the classical ground-state degeneracy and favor magnetic order at very low temperatures.
 It is, however, possible to estimate when order by disorder is expected or not, i.e. when flat bands are expected to lead to a magnetically disordered spin-liquid ground state (see section \ref{sec:flatbandliquid}).
 And even if the system ultimately orders at very low temperature $T_c$, the results of this paper remain valid at temperatures above $T_c$.
 Indeed, even if the LTA is an approximation, this method is particularly well suited to the study of classical spin liquids whose disordered magnetic texture accommodates well the averaged spin length constraint, as confirmed by many comparison between theory and simulations \cite{reimers91a,conlon10a,Mizoguchi_2018,Benton_Moessner_2021,Yan_2024_long, Davier_2023}.
 And since we shall only consider \textit{isotropic} exchange coupling here, the spin component $\alpha\in\{x,y,z\}$ is actually irrelevant and will be omitted from now on.\\

 Once the Hamiltonian is written under the form (\ref{Eq: general cluster H : Fourier version}), it becomes clear that all spin modes $\mathbf{S}_{\perp}(\mathbf{q})$ orthogonal to all constraint vectors $\mathbf{L}_X(\mathbf{q})$,